mofe-stack/PeerConf/README.md

 # peerconf

-warmup-free confidence filtering for parallel llm reasoning. the threshold comes from all the traces that finish inside the run itself instead of a separate warm-up phase. therefore filtering and agreement checks start at the first finisher and completion probes stop a trace once the model has committed to its answer by crossing the confidence threshold and closing its own reasoning and that answer becomes its vote.
+warmup-free confidence filtering for parallel llm reasoning.

+peerconf is a method for making parallel test-time reasoning more compute-efficient by using confidence estimates from the reasoning traces generated within the current run.

+the central idea is simple: when we sample many reasoning traces in parallel, some traces become sufficiently confident in their answer well before they exhaust their token budget. at the same time, the traces that finish early provide useful information about what level of confidence is typical among successful completions.

+peerconf uses these two observations to decide which traces are worth continuing. unlike approaches that require a separate warm-up phase to estimate a confidence threshold, peerconf estimates this threshold online from traces that have already completed for the current problem. confidence filtering can therefore begin as soon as the first trace finishes.

+## how peerconf works

+for each problem, we launch multiple reasoning traces in parallel.

+as traces complete, peerconf uses their confidence scores to construct an online confidence threshold. active traces are periodically probed to determine whether they have effectively committed to an answer.

+a trace can terminate early when:

+- its confidence crosses the current peerconf threshold, and
+- the model has completed its reasoning and committed to an answer.

+that answer then becomes the trace's vote.

+when a trace leaves an active seat, peerconf can launch a replacement trace, subject to the configured sampling budget. this allows computation to be redirected away from traces that have already reached a sufficiently confident conclusion and toward additional independent attempts.

+the goal is to retain the benefits of parallel reasoning and confidence-weighted voting while reducing unnecessary generation.

+## what is in here

-`peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper with adaptive sampling that was not found in the official release repo.
-Adaptive sampling is the consensus stop and it ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, and each trace's weight is its lowest window confidence. both peeer and deepconf run against a stock vllm server and compute confidence client-side, so the serving setup is identical across arms.
+`peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper with adaptive sampling that was not found in the official release repo. adaptive sampling is the consensus stop and it ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, and each trace's weight is its lowest window confidence. both peerconf and deepconf run against a stock vllm server and compute confidence client-side, so the serving setup is identical across arms.

 ## what you need